 Island Garden City of Samal sounds like a wonder

 The City, I mean, the Island, or should I say the Island City is also known as a the largest resort city in the Philippines because of the number of beach resorts surrounding the city, i mean the island – no – the island city.
 Samal is an island to visit in Mindanao particularly in the Davao region.

 You can reach the Island by barge or ferry from Davao City.

 This volcanic island is the home of the famous all-white-sand, White Island (sandbar) and the snorkeling haven, Mantigue Island.
 Camiguin also features spectacular waterfalls and historical underwater cemetery.

-The easiest access to Camiguin is to take a flight from Manila to Cagayan de Oro City (CDO) and from CDO, you can take a fast ferry to the Island.
-There are also other cheaper alternatives like taking a bus from CDO to Balingoan town then take a ferry to Camiguin.
+The easiest access to Camiguin from Manila is via a plane ride Cagayan de Oro City (CDO) and from CDO, you can take a fast craft to the Island.
+There are also other cheaper alternatives like taking a bus from CDO to Balingoan town then take a ferry (Ro-Ro) to Camiguin.
 Cebu Pacific also offers flight from Cebu to Camiguin.

 The beach wonder of the North, Pagudpud

-Pagudpud is a silent town but when you go deep to its corners, you can see majestic waterfalls, peculiar rock formations, and of course picture-perfect white coastlines.
+Pagudpud is a silent town but when you search it remote corners, you can see majestic waterfalls, peculiar rock formations, and of course picture-perfect white coastlines.
 You can visit Saud beach or the Blue Lagoon to see its real beauty.

 To reach Pagudpud, you have a choice to take a 12-hour bus ride or a 45-min plane from Manila to Laoag City, Ilocos Norte and then another 2-hour bus ride from Laoag City to Pagudpud.